botingw/rulebook-ai/memory/docs/features/community_packs/pack_developer_guide.md

 ### Local Validation

-Before publishing, run:
+Before publishing, run the `packs add` command with the `local:` prefix:

 ```
-rulebook-ai packs add <path-to-pack>
+rulebook-ai packs add local:<path-to-pack>
 ```

-This command installs the pack locally and verifies the structure using `validate_pack_structure`.
+For example: `rulebook-ai packs add local:./my-awesome-pack`.
+This command installs the pack locally and verifies its structure.
 You can remove it later with `rulebook-ai packs remove <name>` if needed.